“Step up, show up, never give up”

 If you’ve struggled with resolutions or simply with sticking to health and fitness in general, I challenge you to adjust your mindset and start by setting one goal – a clear, measurable, achievable goal.
 Then, hit me up with a comment, Instagram post or tweet when you achieve it!

 How are your January fitness goals going?
-Share successes or struggles in the comments below or tweet me, @runlikeagirl311 on Twitter.
+Share successes or struggles in the comments below or connect with me: @LindsayIRL on Twitter or @lindsayinreallife on Instagram.